 Before I go on I want to let you know that you can find this and many more of my homemade recipes for cleaning as handy printables in my FREE Resource Library.
 For this particular post, I also included pretty labels you can print out and label your handmade hand sanitizer spray.

-HAND SANITIZER SPRAY INGREDIENTS
+THE BEST HAND SANITIZER SPRAY INGREDIENTS

 Any time I create a recipe the main focus is on using the most effective ingredients, nothing less, nothing more.
 This formulation is no different.
 Since I have been making my own cleaning supplies as well as many skin and body care products for a long time, I generally have everything on hand.
 Let’s take a closer look at what I landed on for this recipe and why.